France vs. Senegal World Cup Odds

 After-fee spreads apply the configured taker-fee model per side.
 Depth/slippage is not modeled in this scanner.

-Les Bleus have enjoyed a great deal of success during Didier Deschamps’ 14-year reign as manager.
+Les Bleus were outclassed when they lost 2-1 to Spain in the semifinals of Euro 2024, but traders clearly believe they can gain revenge at this summer’s World Cup.
+These French players certainly know how to win big games.
+France has enjoyed a great deal of success during Didier Deschamps’ 14-year reign as manager.
 They were unstoppable at the 2018 World Cup, when they cruised to a 4-2 victory over Croatia in the final.
 France was the heavy favorite to defend its crown in 2022, and it beat Poland, England, and Morocco in the knockout stage.
 However, Les Bleus came unstuck in the World Cup final.
 Star striker Kylian Mbappé scored a hat-trick, but the game finished 3-3 after extra-time, and Argentina won the subsequent penalty shootout.

 That was a painful defeat, but there are plenty of reasons for traders to be bullish on France’s chances of reclaiming their crown this year.
-The squad looks stronger now, thanks to the emergence of young stars like Desiré Doué, Michael Olise, and William Saliba.
+The squad looks stronger now, thanks to the emergence of young stars like Desiré Doué and Michael Olise.
 France has an abundance of world-class attackers – Mbappé is still in his prime, and Ousmane Dembélé is the reigning Ballon d’Or winner.
+Dembélé reminded everyone of his quality by scoring twice in PSG’s 5-4 victory over Bayern Munich in the first leg of their Champions League semifinal showdown, before scoring again in the second leg, and he’s now on 18 goals for the season.
 They’re solid in defense and strong in midfield, and they have a very deep squad.
+Hugo Ekitike recently suffered a long-term injury, which will keep him out of the tournament, but traders shrugged off that news, as France is stacked in attack.

 Group draw and tournament path: A perilous route to the final